 Start your day walking toward Stroget, the busy shopping district in Copenhagen.
 You’ll find plenty of places where you can grab breakfast along the way.

 From there head to Nyhavn to stroll along the picturesque canal street before making your way to Amalienborg Palace to watch the changing of the guards at noon.
-Afterwards, you’ll hit up Kastellet, and the Little Mermaid.
+Afterwards, you’ll hit up Kastellet, and the Little Mermaid, one of the most famous statues in Europe.
 We walked back to Nyhavn afterwards for a late lunch along the canal and a boat tour.
 Afterwards, visit Christianborg Palace, the Rundetarn, and Rosenburg Castle.
 Dinner on day 2 will be Torvehallern market.

 Day 3 – Copenhagen, Denmark

 If you are visiting Scandinavia with kids, this day will be their favorite.
 Start by taking the free shuttle to Den Bla Planet, the National Aquarium Denmark.
 It is the largest aquarium in northern Europe, so you can spend hours exploring and learning about marine life.
 This will take up a large part of your morning.
 The rest of your day, including lunch and dinner, should be spent at Tivoli Gardens, the world’s second oldest theme park.

 Read about all of the Copenhagen attractions mentioned in this itinerary.

 The fourth day of your 12-day tour of Scandinavia, you’ll take a morning train to Gothenburg, Sweden.
 The train ride takes roughly 3 ½ hours and requires switching trains in Malmo, Sweden.
 Drop off your bags at your hotel and spend your afternoon exploring Gothenburg.
 You’ll want to check out the Feskekorka Fish Market and partake in the Swedish tradition of fika in the Haga district.

 Where to stay in Gothenburg: Scandic No 25